 Please describe the demographics of the communities you serve.

-Do you provide culturally and language specific services?
-If so, please list the languages and the number of staff who speak each language.
+Do you provide culturally and language-specific services?
+If so, please list the language(s) and the number of staff who speak each language.

 How many staff in your organization have done worker outreach and education from COEF contracts?
 How many years have these staff members done outreach and education from COEF contracts?